B3d3vtvng/pybasm/README.md

-#Compiler from Python to C
+#Transpiler from Python to C

 ##Content